 Moderna (MRNA) Received its Third Buy in a Row

-After Piper Sandler and Chardan Capital gave Moderna (NASDAQ: MRNA) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
-Analyst Matthew Harrison maintained a Buy rating on Moderna today and set a price target of $37.00.
-The company’s shares closed last Wednesday at $37.27.
+After Chardan Capital and Needham gave Moderna (NASDAQ: MRNA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Hartaj Singh assigned a Buy rating to Moderna today and set a price target of $43.00.
+The company’s shares closed last Tuesday at $55.80.

-According to TipRanks.com, Harrison is a 5-star analyst with an average return of 7.6% and a 54.5% success rate.
-Harrison covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Global Blood Therapeutics, and Alexion Pharmaceuticals.
+According to TipRanks.com, Singh is a 5-star analyst with an average return of 7.7% and a 45.7% success rate.
+Singh covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Alexion Pharmaceuticals, and Vertex Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $36.83 average price target, which is a 6.3% upside from current levels.
-In a report released yesterday, Piper Sandler also reiterated a Buy rating on the stock.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $39.88 average price target, a -24.8% downside from current levels.
+In a report issued on April 14, Piper Sandler also reiterated a Buy rating on the stock.

 See today’s analyst top recommended stocks >>